25 Brilliant Rainbow Crafts and Activities

 12. Fold a chromatic garland.

-Mesmerizing and incredibly fascinating to play with, this paper garland is equal parts home decor and toy.
+Mesmerizing and incredibly fascinating to play with, anything made with paper garland is equal parts home decor and toy.
 Learn how to fold your own at the link.

 Learn more: Mini Eco